a-molis/cs621-project01/README.md

 #### Running Part 2
 Once the configuration file json is set up correctly run `make` to build the project.
 The run `sudo src/client_server_compdetect/compdetect myconfig.json` to run the code for part 2.
 Then wait for the results.

+A timeout is used to ensure that a lost RST does not keep the program running indefinitely.
+A timer is used to signal the thread receiving the RST packets to finish.

 ### random_file
 The random file contains data to be used for sending high entropy data.